dnsimple/dnsimple-support/content/articles/domain-access-control.md

 ---
+meta: Control what each account member can access on a per-domain or per-zone basis.
 title: Domain Access Control
 excerpt: Control what each account member can access on a per-domain or per-zone basis.
 categories: